Leonid Brezhnev: Consolidation of power

 Upon replacing Khrushchev as the party's First Secretary, Brezhnev became the de jure supreme authority of the Soviet Union.
 However, he was initially forced to govern as part of an unofficial Triumvirate (also known by its Russian name Troika) alongside the country's Premier, Alexei Kosygin, and Nikolai Podgorny, a Secretary of the CPSU Central Committee and later Chairman of the Presidium.
 Due to Khrushchev's disregard for the rest of the Politburo upon combining his leadership of the party with that of the Soviet government, a plenum of the Central Committee in October 1964 forbade any single individual from holding both the offices of General Secretary and Premier.

+According to Tomas Sniegon and Nikita Pivovarov, Brezhnev ousted or demoted potential rivals, thus enabling him to consolidate power when Khrushchev was removed from power.

 During his consolidation of power, Brezhnev first had to contend with the ambitions of Alexander Shelepin, the former chairman of the KGB and current head of the Party-State Control Committee.
 In early 1965, Shelepin began calling for the restoration of "obedience and order" within the Soviet Union as part of his own bid to seize power.
 Towards this end, he exploited his control over both state and party organs to leverage support within the regime.
 Recognizing Shelepin as an imminent threat to his position, Brezhnev mobilized the Soviet collective leadership to remove him from the Party-State Control Committee before having the body dissolved altogether on 6 December 1965.

 Brezhnev following a speech to the 1968 Komsomol Central Committee plenary session in his capacity as General Secretary.
 By then, he had reestablished the post as the top authority in both name and practice.